-Topic What you need to read (These can all be found on Mosaic) Who we expect to read this Policy Standard Other Responsible drinking Employee Alcohol DRINKiQ (DRINKiQ.com) All employees All employees Insider trading Diageo Dealing in Securities Code If you believe you are in possession of inside information especially if you are intending to deal in Diageo shares or securities Conflicts of interest Gifts and Entertainment Procurement Resourcing Partnering with Suppliers All employees If you are managing relationships with vendors If you are involved in the resourcing process Marketing and innovation Diageo Marketing Code [DMC] Diageo Digital Code Responsible Research Diageo Global Consumer Information Diageo Mandatory Social Media Guidelines Marketing, innovation, sales, corporate relations and legal If you are involved in any aspect of digital marketing If you are involved in any aspect of digital marketing If you are involved in any aspect of consumer or customer research If you are involved in the labelling of our brands Gifts and entertainment Gifts and Entertainment Countering Corruption Pre-Approval Request form Gifts, Entertainment or Sponsorship for Government Officials All employees All employees All employees Bribery and corruption Countering Corruption Gifts and Entertainment Know Your Business Partner (KYBP) All employees All employees If you are involved in on-boarding customers and vendors, or if you work in legal Governments and political bodies Countering Corruption Gifts and Entertainment All employees All employees Illicit trade Countering Corruption If you are in sales, marketing, procurement/brand change, corporate relations or legal Competition Competition and Antitrust Competition Law Guidelines for your market Know the Competition Guidelines Mind your Language Communication Guidelines These four documents apply to all employees in sales, marketing, finance, corporate relations and legal.
-Also relevant to supply and procurement, depending on role and seniority Money laundering and facilitation of tax evasion Countering Corruption Know Your Business Partner (KYBP) These two documents apply to all employees in finance, sales, legal, supply, procurement and any other employees involved in on-boarding customers and/or vendors Sanctions Countering Corruption Know Your Business Partner [KYBP] Any applicable local guidelines This topic applies to employees in finance, sales, legal, supply, procurement, commercial, commercial finance, tax, treasury, Group controller, or involved in on-boarding customers and/or vendors or in product import or export Health, safety and personal security Health Safety and Wellbeing Corporate Security Your location's health and safety policy and security guidelines Travel Security Event Planning and Risk Management Guidelines All employees All employees If you are a manager or travel on business If you travel on business or work away from your usual Diageo location If you are involved in organising or running an event
+Topic What you need to read (These can all be found on Mosaic) Who we expect to read this Policy Standard Other Responsible drinking Employee Alcohol DRINKiQ (DRINKiQ.com) All employees All employees Insider trading Diageo Dealing in Securities Code If you believe you are in possession of inside information especially if you are intending to deal in Diageo shares or securities Conflicts of interest Gifts and Entertainment Procurement Resourcing Partnering with Suppliers All employees If you are managing relationships with vendors If you are involved in the resourcing process Marketing and innovation Diageo Marketing Code (DMC) Diageo Digital Code Responsible Research Diageo Global Consumer Information Diageo Mandatory Social Media Guidelines Marketing, innovation, sales, corporate relations and legal If you are involved in any aspect of digital marketing If you are involved in any aspect of digital marketing If you are involved in any aspect of consumer or customer research If you are involved in the labelling of our brands Gifts and entertainment Gifts and Entertainment Countering Corruption Pre-Approval Request form Gifts, Entertainment or Sponsorship for Government Officials All employees All employees All employees Bribery and corruption Countering Corruption Gifts and Entertainment Know Your Business Partner (KYBP) All employees All employees If you are involved in on-boarding customers and vendors, or if you work in legal Governments and political bodies Countering Corruption Gifts and Entertainment All employees All employees Illicit trade Countering Corruption If you are in sales, marketing, procurement/brand change, corporate relations or legal Competition Competition and Antitrust Competition Law Guidelines for your market Know the Competition Guidelines Mind your Language Communication Guidelines These four documents apply to all employees in sales, marketing, finance, corporate relations and legal.
+Also relevant to supply and procurement, depending on role and seniority Fraud Countering Corruption Know Your Business Partner (KYBP) All employees If you are involved in on-boarding customers and/or vendors, or if you work in legal.
+Money laundering and facilitation of tax evasion Countering Corruption Know Your Business Partner (KYBP) These two documents apply to all employees in finance, sales, legal, supply, procurement and any other employees involved in on-boarding customers and/or vendors Sanctions Countering Corruption Know Your Business Partner [KYBP] Any applicable local guidelines This topic applies to employees in finance, sales, legal, supply, procurement, commercial, commercial finance, tax, treasury, Group controller, or involved in on-boarding customers and/or vendors or in product import or export Health, safety and personal security Health Safety and Wellbeing Corporate Security Your location's health and safety policy and security guidelines Travel Security Event Planning and Risk Management Guidelines All employees All employees If you are a manager or travel on business If you travel on business or work away from your usual Diageo location If you are involved in organising or running an event